afrozgithub/epsilon-data-visualizer/entryPoint/README.txt

 3. Change the permissions of StartUpScript.sh with "chmod 577 StartUpScript.sh"
 4. On your mac, run the shell script with "./StartUpScript.sh <codebasename>"
 5. A website with the visualization will open.

+Warning:  homebrew and maven will be installed if they are not already.
+The startup script may take some time.